 Where are you going with this, Hannity?

-Because you know, the stock market hit an all-time high.
+Because, you know, the stock market hit an all-time high.

-Now that's not my biggest barometer.
+Now, that's not my biggest barometer.

 I'm not a stock market guy.

-I and I have friends that literally got in early.
+And I have friends that literally got in early.

-You gotta get in.
+You got to get in.

-You gotta get in.
+You got to get in.

-And I just don't I didn't have an interest enough to read about it.
+And I just don't, I didn't have an interest enough to read about it.

 Never mind to invest money in it.